 Theory of Use and Fulfillment (English: Uses and Gratification Theory) is one of the theories of communication in which the emphasis of research carried out at the viewer as a determinant of electoral and media messages.

 Viewers seen as individuals active and have a purpose, they are responsible for the selection of media that they will use to meet their needs and these individuals know their needs and how to fulfill it.
 Media considered only be one way of fulfilling the needs of the individual may be using the media to meet their needs, or do not use the media and choose another way.

 Theory of Use and Fulfillment Using this approach focuses on the audience member.
-Where this theory tries to explain about how the audience choose the media they want.
-Where they are audience / audience who actively choose and have different needs and desires of different - different in consuming media.
+Where this theory tries to explain how the audience chooses the media they want.
+Where they are the audience who actively choose and have different needs and desires of different - different in consuming media.

 According to its founder, Elihu Katz, Jay G. Blumlerm and Michael Gurevitch uses and gratifications researching the origin of the psychological and social needs, which raises certain expectations of the media or other sources, which led to different patterns of media exposure, and raises fulfillment and other consequences.
-This approach is in contrast to compare the effects of media and not the 'what media do the viewers' (criticism of the theory of hypodermic needles, where the audience is passive obejk only accept what was given media).
+This approach is, in contrast, to compare the effects of media and not the 'what media do the viewers' (criticism of the theory of hypodermic needles, where the audience is the passive object only accept what was given media).